 The Princeton Review has featured Queens College in America’s Best Value Colleges every year since its inception, citing the school’s outstanding academics, generous financial aid packages, and relatively low costs.
 U.S. News & World Report America’s Best Colleges (2017 edition) ranks Queens among the top 10 public universities in its category, “Best Universities–Master’s (North).”
 This category describes colleges that offer a full range of undergraduate and master’s programs but few, if any, PhD programs.

 Queens College prepares students to become leaders of our global society by offering a rigorous education in the liberal arts and sciences under the guidance of a faculty dedicated to both teaching and research.
 This is a community of high standards and higher ambitions.
 With a faculty and student population that reflects the diversity of New York City, Queens College provides an unusually rich education.
 Whatever they major in, our students develop the analytical abilities, communication skills, and broad perspective that will enable them to succeed in any career.

-- Current enrollment is close to 19,000 matriculated students.
+- Current enrollment is over 19,000 matriculated students.

 - Because the academic strength of QC applicants continues to rise, the college is becoming more selective.
 In grades and test scores, our students compare favorably with those at leading public institutions, and our alums are accepted to top professional and graduate schools.

 - Two-thirds of our undergraduates attend full-time; the overwhelming majority of graduate students attend part-time.